Couleslaw/couleslaw.github.io/index.md

 - [Direction Field Visualizer](https://github.com/Couleslaw/Direction-Field-Visualizer)
   - a python application for visualizing direction fields and an art generator at the same time!
 There is also an [image gallery](https://github.com/Couleslaw/Direction-Field-Visualizer/wiki/gallery).
 - [Introduction to Finite Calculus](https://raw.githack.com/Couleslaw/my-papers/main/cs/Finite_Calculus.pdf) - in Czech
-  - Finite Calculus is probably the most interesting field of mathematics that is completely absent from the standard university courses.
-It's beauty lies in its simplicity and power.
+  - Finite Calculus is probably the most interesting field of mathematics that is completely absent from the standard university curriculum.
+Its beauty lies in its simplicity and power.
 It essentially allows you to find sums of infinite series as if you were solving integrals.
-  - I have first learned about this fascinating topic from the legendary book [Concrete Mathematics](https://en.wikipedia.org/wiki/Concrete_Mathematics) by Graham, Knuth and Patashnik.
   - This text is a short introduction to the subject, drawing parallels to the well known differential calculus and culminating in the proof of the Gregory-Newton interpolation formula.
 There are also about 20 solved exercises.
+  - I have first learned about this fascinating topic from the legendary book [Concrete Mathematics](https://en.wikipedia.org/wiki/Concrete_Mathematics) by Graham, Knuth and Patashnik.